HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

 ## How is JavaScript processed?

 Since the advent of JavaScript runtimes such as Node.js, it has become increasingly common to rely on build tools in order to bundle and transform JavaScript.
-These tools—while undeniably useful—can have effects on how much JavaScript is shipped.
+These tools, while undeniably useful, can have effects on how much JavaScript is shipped.
 New to the Web Almanac this year, we're presenting data on the usage of bundlers and transpilers.

 ### Bundlers